geekyfox/scheming/leanpub/chapter_3.md

 But using "we did it" when it's actually "I did it" (and it's stylistically appropriate to say "I did it") feels to me like speaker is a wimp who wants to avoid the responsibility.

-Likewise, using "we" when it's actually "I and Joe, mostly Joe" feels like reluctanse to give a fair share of credit.
+Likewise, using "we" when it's actually "I and Joe, mostly Joe" feels like reluctance to give a fair share of credit.

 Okay, enough of that, let's implement `eval_repl()`